Read our Gallery Supervisors guide to working with and welcoming people with autism and sensory processing disorders.

 - Don’t stare.
 Most autistic people will try to make eye contact as we know it is good manners.
 Please reciprocate this by looking away from the autistic person regularly.
 It’s a great idea to have meetings side-by-side with an autistic person rather than face-to-face.

-- Don’t invite autistic people into BOM when there is building work going on.
+- Don’t invite autistic people into your organisation when there is building work going on.

 - Be very clear what job that person needs to do.
 A written job spec in plain English is helpful.
 Autistic people think in black and white.
 They will take things literally so try to be clear what is required and do not expect that they will notice implied job requirements.
 They won’t.

-- It would be good to have a quiet space at BOM; a room or space where people can get away from the noise and clutter.
+- It would be good to have a quiet space in your organisation – a room or space where people can get away from the noise and clutter.
 No strip lighting!
 This could be treated like a fag break for the mind, let the person know that it is okay to take a break into this space when needed but put a specific time frame on use (ie; 10 mins)

 - Often, when an autistic person feels overwhelmed, speech becomes difficult.
 It is quite common for autistic people to experience episodes of mutism when stressed.
 Autistic workers and volunteers might like to use a red/yellow/green system to signal distress.
 This is commonly used at autistic-run social events.
 Green means “I am ok and can talk.”
 Yellow means “I am struggling and need you to give me time.”
 Red means “I am close to a meltdown/I cannot speak/I need to get away.”